amitchell05/100-days-of-code/log.md

 **Thoughts**: Even though I used Google searches for understanding the math concepts of the exercises, my approach seemed to be less off than I feel they are.

+### Day 44: October 5, 2020

+**Today's Progress**: Today, I was asked to be a student floater TA again for CoderGirl's catch up day.
+I got back to working through Colt Steele's Web Developer Bootcamp.

+**Thoughts**: I'm grateful to have the opportunity to help others and learn new ways to approach problems.
+I hope I can improve my ability to explain coding concepts in more diverse ways.
+For Colt Steele's course, there will be a revision to the program coming this week!
+I still don't know if I should wait or continue.
+I've completed ~25% of the course so far.

 ## Saved Example

 ### Day 1: June 27, Monday